 Reconnecting the house with its heritage, using appropriate features, was a priority.
 ‘One of the first things we did was to design the cabinetry; we have three small children – so I wanted practical storage units that didn’t feel built in,’ says the homeowner.
 The resulting cupboards are huge but cleverly mounted on the wall so they appear to be free-standing.

-Featuring a wide island, the kitchen faces onto an informal family living area with one of the owner's Turkish rugs overlaid on a neutral one.
+Featuring a wide island and plenty of kitchen storage ideas, the kitchen faces onto an informal family living area with one of the owner's Turkish rugs overlaid on a neutral one.
 It is overlooked by the cocktail area of the sitting room.

 Family living area